artemyk/ibcurve/README.md

 # ibcurve

-Experiments with MNIST, reporting in:
+Experiments with MNIST, as reported in:

 A Kolchinsky, BD Tracey, S van Kuyk, ''Pathologies in information bottleneck for deterministic supervised learning''.